-{The problem we considered so far is directly motived by and naturally captures many important realistic networking applications.
-These include the Web \cite{che02}, the domain name system (DNS) \cite{jung02dns,mockapetris88}, content distribution networks (CDNs) \cite{maggs15,sitaraman14}, information and content-centric networks (ICNs/CCNs) \cite{jacobson09}, named data networks (NDNs) \cite{jacobson09}, and so on.
-For example, in modern CDNs with hierarchical topologies, requests for content can be served by intermediate caches placed at the edge server that acts as a designated source in the domain.
-Similarly, in ICNs and NDNs, named data are stored at designated servers.
+In this section, we consider a direct application of our framework to content distributions in CDNs, ICNs etc. The problem we consider so far is directly motived by and naturally captures many important realistic networking applications.
+These include the Web \cite{che02}, the domain name system (DNS) \cite{jung02dns,mockapetris88}, content distribution networks (CDNs) \cite{maggs15,sitaraman14}, information and content-centric networks (ICNs/CCNs) \cite{jacobson09}, named data networks (NDNs) \cite{jacobson09}, etc. For example, in modern CDNs with hierarchical topologies, requests for content can be served by intermediate caches placed at edge server that acts as a designated source in the domain.
+Similarly, in ICNs/NDNs, named data are stored at designated servers.
 Requests for named data are routed to the server, which can be stored at intermediate routers to serve future requests.
-Both settings directly map to the problem we study here (Section~\ref{sec:general-cache-common}).
+Both settings directly map to the problem we study here (Section~\ref{sec:common}).
 In particular, we consider content distribution in this section.
 These present hard problems: highly diverse traffic with different content types, such as videos, music and images, require CDNs to cache and deliver content using a shared distributed cache server infrastructure so as to obtain economic benefits.
-Our timer-based model with simple cache capacity constraint enable us to provide optimal and distributed algorithms for these applications. }
+Our timer-based model with simple cache capacity constraint enable us to provide optimal and distributed algorithms for these applications.

-{Here we consider a general network topology with overlapping paths and common contents requested along different paths.
-Similar to~(\ref{eq:max-mcdp-general-common}) and Algorithm~\ref{algo:primal-dual-alg}, a non-convex optimization problem can be formulated and a primal-dual algorithm can be designed, respectively.
-Due to space constraints, we omit the details.
-Instead, we show the performance of this general network. }
+Here we consider a general network topology with overlapping paths and common contents requested along different paths.
+Similar to~(\ref{eq:max-mcdp-general-common}) and Algorithm~\ref{algo:primal-dual-alg}, a non-convex optimization problem and a primal-dual algorithm can be formulated and designed.
+Due to space constraints, we omit the details and only show the performance of this general network.